HarshDh-Devs/News-Summarization-Webapp/Readme.md

 # 📰 Google News Streamlit App

-A Streamlit app that fetches Google News articles via RSS, parses and summarizes them with NLP, and displays them with images in multiple UI variants.
+A simple Streamlit app that fetches Google News RSS feeds by trending, category, or search query, and generates short summaries and top images using Newspaper3k.
+Includes variants of the UI (tabs/sidebar) across multiple scripts for experimentation.

 ---

 ## ✨ Features
 - **Fetch by mode**: Trending, Categories (WORLD, BUSINESS, TECHNOLOGY, etc.), and free-text Search via Google News RSS.
-- **Auto-summary**: Pulls article content with [Newspaper3k](https://github.com/codelucas/newspaper) and produces concise summaries after parsing and NLP.
+- **Auto-summary**: Pulls article content with Newspaper3k and produces concise summaries after parsing and NLP.
 - **Top image preview**: Attempts to render the article’s top image; falls back to a local placeholder if not present (first script).
 - **Streamlit UI**: Multiple layout variants (centered columns, minimal, and sidebar) implemented in separate files.